This article is a part of:

-Goals and Outcomes
+Goals

 • Deploy an Ubuntu server in Azure

-• Setup and Configure a Samba server
+• Set up and Configure a Samba server

 Prerequisites